dawid-dahl-umain/gcloud-identity-token-generator/README.md

 ## Description

-This application is a local Node.js server designed to generate Google Cloud identity tokens using a bash script.
-It's an efficient solution for developers working with Google Cloud services who need to frequently generate new identity tokens, especially useful for services like Postman.
+This application is a local Node.js server designed to generate Google Cloud identity tokens using a shell script.
+It's a solution for developers working with Google Cloud services who need to frequently generate new identity tokens, for services such as Postman.

+Not indended to be used in production, such as CI/CD pipelines.
+Use it for Google Cloud _development_.

 ## Getting Started